Dyson V11 Torque Drive, REVIEW

 Do I Believe the Dyson V11 Torque Drive is Worth It?

-When I consider all the time I spend each month cleaning my home, any opportunity to convert those hours into time spent on more productive things its a no-brainer for me.
+When I consider all the time I spend each month cleaning my home, any opportunity to convert those hours into time spent on more productive things makes it a no-brainer for me.

 If you’re anything like me you probably procrastinate when it comes to doing cleaning chores like vacuuming.
 With the Dyson V11 you will find yourself actually looking forward to it (At least for the first few months until it becomes the norm).